 See 4.6 billion years under one roof

 See a dinosaur.
 Get up close to a mummy.
 Put your questions to a research scientist.
 The Field Museum is one of the world’s leading science and natural history museums, and there’s so much to do while you’re here.
 From journeying through 4 billion years of life on earth to seeing what it’s like to be a bug, you’ll be spoilt for choice.
 So make sure you hop off here on your Chicago Bus Tour.
+You can also buy tickets to the Chicago Field Museum with us.

 The museum originally began life following the World’s Columbian Exposition, which was held in Chicago in 1893.
 There were so many exhibits that no one knew what to do with them afterwards.
 So someone suggested that they form a museum.
 The rest is history.
 Natural history.